pbritka/magento2-btcpay-module/README.md

 ## Requirements
 - Magento 2.4.2 or later installation (tested on Community Edition 2.4.2)
   - Magento < 2.4 should also work, but is untested.
-- PHP 7.2 or greater.
+- PHP 7.3 or greater.
 Tested with PHP 7.4.
-- Your BTCPay Server must be setup with HTTPS or HTTP using TOR for security.
+- BTCPay Server version 1.2.5 or greater
-- You need an API key for your user in BTCPay Server (new since module v2.0)
+- BTCPay Server must be setup with HTTPS (for security), or you can use HTTP with TOR (.onion address).

 ## Features
 - Allows you to pay with BTCPay Server in Magento 2 stores